falcosecurity/falco-website/content/en/docs/plugins/plugin-api-reference.md

 * `datalen`: pointer to a 32bit integer.
 The plugin will set it the size of the buffer pointed by data.
 * `ts`: the event timestamp, in nanoseconds since the epoch.
 Can be (uint64_t)-1, in which case the engine will automatically fill the event time with the current time.

-It is not necessary to fill in the evtnum struct member when returning events via plugin_next/plugin_next_batch.
+It is not necessary to fill in the evtnum struct member when returning events via plugin_next_batch.
 Event numbers are assigned by the plugin framework.

 This function should return: